AndyITZ1/revnotes/WeeklyNotes/Week4.md

 - Like in Java, classes can have constructors

 ### What is DOM?
-- DOM is the Document Object Model, which is created when JS is attached to the HTML document.
+- DOM is the Document Object Model, which is an object representation of an HTML document.
+The object that is usable is the `document` object which is created when JS is attached to the HTML document.
 The HTML document with all of its elements is converted into a usable JS object called `document` that can be manipulated/interacted in JS code.
 - The DOM is created to be like a "tree" where the root element `<html>` is the root of that tree and similarly all other HTML elements branches from the root.
 Each element in the HTML is an object in the DOM.

 ### What are different ways we can interact with HTML through DOM?